apache/aurora/docs/configuration-reference.md

 | --------------- | :--------: | -------------
 | ```instance```    | Integer    | The instance number of the created task.
 A job with 5 replicas has instance numbers 0, 1, 2, 3, and 4.
 | ```hostname``` | String | The instance hostname that the task was launched on.

+Please note, there is no uniqueness guarantee for `instance` in the presence of network partitions.
+If that is required, it should be baked in at the application level using a distributed coordination service such as Zookeeper.

 ### thermos Namespace